Data Protection Notice

 Volunteering - If you volunteer for any committees or other roles at the United Grand Lodge of England or the Supreme Grand Chapter of Royal Arch Masons of England then they will process your name, contact details and any other personal data relevant to the role for the purposes of enabling that role to be performed safely and efficiently including security passes and login details if applicable.
 The legal basis for this processing is your consent.

-If you accept promotion to a Grand Rank or to Metropolitan, Provincial, District or overseas Grand Rank then your name and office will be printed in relevant yearbooks and elsewhere.
+If you accept promotion to a Grand Rank or to Metropolitan, Provincial, District or Overseas Grand Rank then your name and office or rank will be printed in relevant yearbooks and elsewhere.
 The United Grand Lodge of England and Supreme Grand Chapter of Royal Arch Masons of England’s Year Book is on public sale in hard copy format and a version is made available online to Freemasons through the members’ secure website.
-Your contact details may be included in relevant yearbooks and elsewhere to the extent necessary so that you can be contacted in order to discharge the functions of your office or in all other cases will be included only with your consent.
+Your contact details will also be printed in relevant year books and elsewhere to the extent necessary so that you can be contacted in order to discharge the functions of your office or in all other cases will be included only with your consent.
 The legal bases for this processing is the legitimate interests of the Masonic entity publishing the relevant year book or consent, as applicable.

 Freemasons’ Hall - If you choose to visit Freemasons’ Hall at 60 Great Queen Street, London then your image will be recorded by a CCTV system operated by the United Grand Lodge of England.
 The purpose of the CCTV is to protect the health and safety of all building users, protect the premises, identify the owners of lost property and to prevent crime and anti-social behaviour.
 The legal basis for this processing is the legitimate interests of the United Grand Lodge of England as owner and occupier of the premises.